What is Baker’s Percentage? How exactly can this help you in you the kitchen?

 Here is the new Chocolate Chip Cookie Recipe.

 Hopefully, you can see that by using the Baker’s Percentage, you can achieve a more accurate recipe that will ensure you the same results each time.
-If you have many old family recipes on hand, you may want to take some time to convert them to ounces or grams.
+If you have many old family recipes on hand, you may want to take the time to convert them to grams (or ounces).
 This will allow you to efficiently increase or decrease the size or your batches.
-Once you play with this a little, you will see how easy it can become.
+Once you play with this formula a little, you will see how easy it can become.
 Being able to glance at a recipe and know what the texture and finish will be can greatly help you in becoming a more confident baker.

-If you are an at-home baker and sell your products, this can be the best tool in guaranteeing the consistency of them.
-This is a great method to ensure you will have the same product each time.
+If you are an at-home baker or a professional and sell your baking goods, this can be one of the best tools in guaranteeing the consistency of them.
+This is a great method to ensure you will have consistent results every time.